gdbooks/LegacyOpenGL/Chapter2/Callbacks.md

             //set window title and size
             Window.Title = "Game Name";
             Window.ClientSize = new Size(800, 600);

+            // turn on vsynch, prevents screen tearing when swapping buffers
+            // This is on by default, but take no changes!
+            Window.VSync = VSyncMode.On;

             //run game at 60fps. will not return until window is closed Window.Run(60.0f);
             Window.Dispose();